-However, due to the lock-down measures brought about by COVID 19 hotels, restaurants and bars remained closed which had affected alcohol sales.
-Also, the newer generation of consumers is more health-conscious who are increasingly inclined towards lower alcoholic and /or alcoholic free beverages.
-For instance, during 2019 over 4.2 million hectoliters of non-alcoholic beer were produced in 2019, and in the first quarter of 2020, production amounted to just over 947,000 hectoliters, which was an 8% increase compared with the same period a year earlier [Source: The Federal Statistical Office].
+However, due to the lockdown measures brought about by COVID-19, hotels, restaurants, and bars remained closed, which affected alcohol sales.
+Also, the newer generation of consumers is more health-conscious and is increasingly inclined towards lower alcoholic and /or alcoholic-free beverages.
+For instance, in 2019, over 4.2 million hectoliters of non-alcoholic beer were produced.
+In the first quarter of 2020, production amounted to just over 947,000 hectoliters, which was an 8% increase compared with the same period a year earlier [Source: The Federal Statistical Office].
 Therefore, these aspects are expected to hinder the growth of the German alcohol ingredients market to a certain extent.
-However, during June 2020, as far as the German hotels and restaurants sector the relaxation of the corona prevention measures had reportedly a positive impact.
-This was evidenced by turnover in the hotels and restaurants sector which was in real terms 63.6% and in nominal terms 63.5% higher than in May 2020.
-This slightly upward shift suggests that during the next few months that in an ideal situation (a scenario devoid of COVID 19 relapse) the Germany alcohol ingredients are expected to witness a healthy growth facilitated by the increasing demand from this sector.
+However, in June 2020, as far as the German hotels and restaurants sector, the relaxation of the corona prevention measures reportedly had a positive impact.
+This was evidenced by turnover in the hotels and restaurants sector, which was in real terms, 63.6% in nominal terms, 63.5% higher than in May 2020.
+This slightly upward shift suggests that during the next few months that in an ideal situation (a scenario devoid of COVID-19 relapse), the German alcohol ingredients are expected to witness healthy growth facilitated by the increasing demand from this sector.